 Although there is a marked difference between the regions in terms of the stage of population growth they have reached, ageing is a phenomenon common to all of them.
 Since 1995, the proportion of people aged over 65 has been increasing in all areas.
-The results of this growth of the older population are presented on Maps 2a and 2b which illustrate the proportion of people aged over 65 as part of the total population.
+The results of this growth of the older population are presented in Maps 2a and 2b which illustrate the proportion of people aged over 65 as part of the total population.

-By 2015 the following developments are likely:
+By 2015, the following developments are likely:

-- As expected, the rate of ageing and, above all, the current population structures vary from one region to another; - The proportion of elderly people will be particularly high in northern and central Italy where they will account for a quarter of the population; - To a lesser degree, there will also be a preponderance of elderly people in northern Spain and, in a more dispersed way, in northern and eastern Germany, Greece and some central regions of France; - The regions which will still have a relatively younger population will be more limited in number and more localised.
-The areas in question are southern Spain and central Portugal, Areland, Apulia and Campania in southern Italy, northern France and Flevoland.
-The East, Midlands in the United Kingdom and Alsace are more isolated pockets.
+- As expected, the rate of ageing and, above all, the current population structures vary from one region to another. - The proportion of elderly people will be particularly high in northern and central Italy where they will account for a quarter of the population. - To a lesser degree, there will also be a preponderance of elderly people in northern Spain and, in a more dispersed way, in northern and eastern Germany, Greece and central and southern regions of France. - The regions which will still have a relatively younger population will be more limited in number and more localised.
+The areas in question are southern Spain and northern Portugal, Ireland, northern France and Flevoland.

 - Although apparent everywhere, population ageing will occur at varying rates and degrees, affecting populations with very different initial age structures.
 The result in 20 years time will be a greater diversity of age structure in the regions. - Ageing does not necessarily result in a population decrease.
-In 2015 significant population increases will be coupled with a quite old population structure. - The combination of a considerable fall in population and a much older population, as found in northern Italy and Spain, and in the former East Germany, suggests significant demographic decline. - As mentioned in chapter I the future prospects are also potentially influenced by economic performance and migratory flows at regional level.
+In 2015 significant population increases will be coupled with a quite old population structure. - The combination of a considerable fall in population and a much older population, as found in northern Italy and Spain, and in the former East Germany, suggests significant demographic decline. - As mentioned in Part 1, the future prospects are also potentially influenced by economic performance and migratory flows at regional level.